doesluck1026/ICP-algorithm-in-CSharp/README.md

- This project is based on Rigid Registration Iterative Closest Point Tutorial which can be found in http://www.sci.utah.edu/~shireen/pdfs/tutorials/Elhabian_ICP09.pdf This also uses Supercluster KD-Tree algorithm by @eric-regina.
+ This project is based on Rigid Registration Iterative Closest Point Tutorial which can be found in http://www.sci.utah.edu/~shireen/pdfs/tutorials/Elhabian_ICP09.pdf This also uses Supercluster KD-Tree algorithm by Eric Regina (https://github.com/eric-regina).

  Examples are also included in project.